After reading some of my articles on how to find copywriting clients, one of my coaching students, Jeff, asked me an interesting question.

 It's not because the copy is free but because it is free and what you're asking for in return is meager when compared to the larger concession you're making — the concession being a finished, completely written piece of sales copy.

 Look at it this way: offering copy for free is like a marketing investment.
-(That's how I looked at it.)
-But if you offer copy for, say, $2,000, would you therefore spend $2,000 on a single ad to market your services just to get that one client?
+But if you offer copy for, say, $2,000, would you spend $2,000 on a single ad to market your services just to get that one client?
 Of course not.

 Think about it.
 By making your end-product the concession itself, then the perception will be that the end-product will be of low value, too.
 Why?
 Because the concession they are making, in exchange, is meaningless in comparison.
 You get what you pay for, right?

-Since you are not asking the client to make a significant concession in exchange for your concession, then you're not only devaluing what you offer but also yourself.
+Not asking for a significant concession in exchange for your concession, then you're not only devaluing what you offer but also yourself.

-To be clear, asking for tradeoffs is good and you're doing well in asking for one.
+So always ask for a tradeoff.
+Every time.
 It adds value to any concession you're making by always asking for something in return.

-Never make a concession, even if it's as simple as a discount, without asking for one in exchange.
+Never make a concession, even if it's as simple as a discount, without asking for something else in exchange.
 Call it a “counter-concession.”
 This is nothing new.
 Most of the top negotiating experts out there, like Roger Dawson and Herb Cohen for instance, teach this.

-This is an important concept to grasp, even if they're friends of yours: the perceived value of the service depreciates immediately after the service is rendered.
+An important concept to grasp, friends of yours or not, is this: the perceived value of the service depreciates immediately after the service is rendered.

 If all you had were rights to the copy and it did perform well, and if anything should happen between you two, would you ever consider stopping your friend from using your copy?
-Even to the point of sending them a cease and desist, or taking legal action?
+Even to the point of sending them a cease and desist letter or taking legal action?
+Would you sue your friend?

 It's something to think about.

-Asking for a larger concession before work starts helps to stop the potential grinding-away process after the copy is delivered.
-If they try, then each time they ask for a concession you in turn ask for one.
+Asking for a larger concession before the work starts helps to stop or prevent any potential grinding-away process after the copy is delivered.
+If they try to grind at you, then each time they ask for a concession you in turn ask for one.
 Always ask for a counter-concession.
 Always.

-Plus, by asking for a substantial concession in the beginning, you also increase the perception that each counter-concession you will ask with each one they request from you will be just as large, which will force them to think twice before nibbling for more.
+Plus, by asking for a substantial concession in the beginning, you also increase the perception that each counter-concession you ask for will be just as large, which will force them to think twice before nibbling for more.

 If they are demanding (and cheap clients usually are), ask yourself:

-“Am I prepared to do two to three times the work, deal with a high-maintenance client, and divert my attention away from other, paying clients (let alone away from marketing my services in order to find better clients), for a mere addition to my résumé?”
+“Am I prepared to do two to three times the work, possibly deal with a high-maintenance client, and divert my attention away from other, paying clients (or away from marketing my services in order to find better-fit clients), for a mere addition to my résumé or portfolio?”

 On the other hand, making a balanced concession — giving a discount instead of doing it for free, for example — will increase your perceived worth.
 And a good way to do this is to raise your fees.
 Raising your prices is not just about increasing perceived value.